bullet-db/bullet-db.github.io/docs/backend/spark-performance.md

 ## Test 2: Scalability for smaller data

 This test was done on the smaller data.
-We want to measure how many of queries we can have running simultaneously on Bullet Spark.
+We want to measure how many queries we can have running simultaneously on Bullet Spark.
 We ran 400, 800, 1500 and 1100 queries each for 10 minutes.

 ### Result